Yoshinobu Tsukada

 Yoshinobu Tsukada (塚田好宣, Tsukada Yoshinobu) is a Japanese professional golfer.

+Career

 Tsukada plays on the Japan Golf Tour and the Asian Tour.
 His best finish on the Japan Golf Tour is a win at the 2013 Token Homemate Cup.
 His best finish on the Asian Tour is T-2 at the 2009 Queen's Cup.
 He won two events on the Japan Challenge Tour in 2016 and led the money list.